-(occasionally fall and spring) 3 credits

-Examination of the historical development of Minnesota up to the present with a social and economic focus: immigration, use and abuse of natural resources, populist politics, intergroup relations, and Minnesota's impact on the nation.
+(occasionally) 3 credits Examination of the historical development of Minnesota up to the present with a social and economic focus: immigration, use and abuse of natural resources, populist politics, intergroup relations, and Minnesota's impact on the nation.
 Prerequisite: GES130 or GES244 (may be taken concurrently).